rebelsky/csc207c/_eboards/eboard27-2.md

 Assume that you have full access to the `Graph` class that I provided (e.g., that you can even look at the internals).

 a.
-What will you use for the priority queue?
-(Hint: Look at preexisting Java libraries.)
+How can we tell if a vertex is in the MST?

 b.
-What comparator will you use to order edges by weight?

-c.
 Prim's requires undirected graphs.
 How will you accommodate that issue?

+c.
+How will you represent the MST?

 d.
-How will you represent the MST?
+How will you pick a random starting vertex?

 e.
-How will you pick a random starting vertex?
+How will you grab the remaining edge with lowest weight?

 f.
-How will you grab the remaining edge with lowest weight?

-We have a priority queue.
-Duh

-g.
-How will you determine if a vertex is in the MST?

-Marking.

-h.
 How will you print out the MST?

 Lab
 ---

 Do the Dijkstra's lab first.
-If you happen finish, try the MST lab.
+If you happen to finish, try the MST lab.